 As seen in a recent Pasadena road-rage-turned-car-chase incident, it’s not uncommon for drivers to overreact, pull out guns and threaten to kill other drivers.

-Hit-and-run car accidents are difficult to litigate, as more often than not, drivers that escape the scene cannot be tracked down due to lack of witness accounts and camera footages from red lights and nearby buildings.
+Hit-and-run car accidents are difficult to litigate, as more often than not, drivers that escape the scene cannot be tracked down due to a lack of witness accounts and camera footage from red lights and nearby buildings.

 The Nov.
 2 incident involving the Long Beach resident could also be a homicide with motive, as the young woman’s car could have been followed to the deserted road in order to commit the murder.

-Until police finds more evidence in connection with the suspected homicide, experts and defectives can only speculate as to what happened to Mrs. Alvarado.
+Until police find more evidence in connection with the suspected homicide, experts and defectives can only speculate as to what happened to Mrs. Alvarado.